wdi-sea-01/notes/week_01_fundamentals/day_02_intro_to_js/dawn_js_primatives/readme.md

 ## Booleans

-Strings are a type that can only have one of two values. true or false.
+Strings are a type that can only have one of two values: true or false.

 ```
 true